ncbo/hcomp_ontology_evaluation/results/README.md

 ## Results Data

-- Data summary.xslx: the summary of all the results from all experiments.
+- <code>Data summary.xslx</code> the summary of all the results from all experiments.

 - <code>categorization.data.xlsx</code> the results for each question, including the student responses from Evermann and Fang.